 The primary identifier I’ve come to use of my theology is “Anabaptist.”
 At the heart of Anabaptism is the idea that Christianity is a radical discipleship centred on the person of Jesus.
-All of life is to be seen in terms of this apprenticeship to Jesus, leading to positions including absolute non-violence (not passivity, but nonviolent peacemaking solutions), separation from the state, and baptism as a public declaration of a decision to follow Jesus rather than as a sacrament.
+All of life is to be seen in terms of this apprenticeship to Jesus, leading to positions including absolute non-violence (not passivity, but nonviolent peacemaking solutions) and baptism as a public declaration of a decision to follow Jesus rather than as a sacrament.

 On this blog I pair that with the word “redux.”
 After getting the suggestion via the MennoNerds Facebook group, I Googled the use of the term since I hadn’t really run into it all that often, although I appreciated the nerdiness of it.
 According to Wikipedia, it means “brought back, restored” but what caught me even more was this line:

 The term has been adopted by filmmakers to denote a new interpretation of an existing work.

 Yes, I am an Anabaptist, but I am also an Anabaptist 500 years after the first to carry that label.
 I’m definitely using it to mean their core themes but also some things applying very differently for my very different context.
 Redux works for that idea.
 This blog is my attempt at offering a new interpretation for what it means to be an Anabaptist, restoring those themes for a new context.
 I’m not being that original, I will freely admit.
 I’m obviously most heavily inspired by Jesus, but by the Anabaptist approach to Jesus in particular.
 I’m an Anabaptist… Redux.